-NGU conducted an airborne geophysical survey in Verdal, Steinkjer and Snåsa municipalities, as part of NGU's general airborne mapping program.
-The data acquisition in the Verdal and Snåsa area started in June 2020 and was completed in August 2020.
+NGU conducted an airborne geophysical survey in Byglandsfjorden area, in Bygland, Åseral og Åmli municipalities in Agder County, as part of NGU's general airborne mapping program.
+The data acquisition in Byglandsfjorden area was carried out May 20th to June 19th, 2021.

 This report describes and documents the acquisition, processing and visualization of the acquired datasets and presents them in maps.
-The geophysical survey consists of 8500 line-km data, covering an area of 1700 km, with 4600 km (920 km) flown in June from Stiklestad, Verdal, and 3900 km (780 km) flown in August from the base in Gaulstad in Ogndalen.
+The geophysical survey consists of 5880 line-km data, covering an area of 1176 km2, flown from the base near Byglandsfjord village.

-NGU's modified Geotech Ltd. Hummingbird frequency domain EM system supplemented by an optically pumped Cesium magnetometer and the Radiation Solutions 1024 channels RSX-5 spectrometer mounted on a AS350-B3 helicopter was used for data acquisition.
+The NGU modified Geotech Ltd. Hummingbird frequency domain EM system supplemented by an optically pumped Cesium magnetometer and the Radiation Solutions 1024 channels RSX-5 spectrometer mounted on a AS350-B3 helicopter were used for data acquisition.